Jak57/SUST-viva-scheduler/README.md

 <img src="images/register.png">

-* If the user is a teacher, they can view all the courses they have created in the **My Course** section and if the user is a student they can view all the courses they have registered for appearing in viva.
+* If the user is a teacher, he can view all the courses they have created in the **My Course** section and if the user is a student they can view all the courses they have registered for appearing in viva.

 <img src="images/t_course.png">